amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 In the above example, the redirect URI is `https://localhost/`.

 **Solution**:
-- Verify if there is a mistake in the scopes included in the request.
+- Check whether there is a mistake in the scopes included in the request.
-- Verify if the request includes scopes that were not included during application registrations.
+- Check whether the request includes scopes that were not included during application registrations.

 **Issue**: An access denied error is returned to the redirect URI.
 For example,
 ```
 https://localhost?error=access_denied&error_description=The+resource+owner+or+authorization+server+denied+the+request.
 ```
 **Solution**:
-- Verify if the user has the required access rights.
+- Check whether the user has the required permissions.

 **Issue**: The provided authorization grant is invalid, expired, revoked, does not match the redirection URI used in the authorization request, or was issued to another client.

 **Solution**:
 - Ensure that the access grant has not been used already.
 - Confirm that no more than 10 minutes have passed since the access grant was generated.
-- Verify that the access grant matches the expected parameters, including the redirection URI and client details.
+- Check whether the access grant matches the expected parameters, including the redirection URI and client details.

 ## Understand OAuth Scopes